freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-grid/66ed8fedf45ce3ece4053eb3.md

 #### --text--

-Which property sets a size for the rows in a grid container?
+Which property automatically allocates rows based on a fixed size?

 #### --distractors--